crystalcommerce/sexy_json_schemas/README.md

 # SexyJSONSchemas

-A DSL for generating JSON Schemas
+A DSL for generating JSON Schemas.

+Based on draft 3 of the [zyp-json-schema](http://tools.ietf.org/id/draft-zyp-json-schema-03.html).

 ## Installation